Rex-Mao/Rex-Mao.github.io/source/_posts/Operating-System-Ucore-Lab4.md

     };
     ```

-- The context struct is used for saving registers for switching the running process
+- The context struct is used for saving or restoring registers when switching the running process, it records the context of one process.
+We save the fork return address as ```context.eip```, so the newly process will start at fork return in this lab.
     ```
     struct context {
         uint32_t eip;